Pratik972/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 Attribute Information:-

-1.id : Unique ID for the customer.
+1.id : Unique ID for the customer
 2.Gender : Gender of the customer
 3.Age : Age of the customer
 4.Driving_License 0 : Customer does not have DL, 1 : Customer already has DL